JoeButler99/prometheus_generic_process_exporter/README.md

 Notes
 =====

-* Build on Ubuntu, for Ubuntu.
-I expect other types of Linux will also work well
+Built on Ubuntu, for Ubuntu.
+That said I expect other types of Linux will also work well.
+This will possibly even work on windows, as the library doing most of the lifting is the awesome psutil.

 Todo